🐾 Is Venice Dog Friendly? Real Rules, Vaporetto & Local Tips —2026 Local Guide

 My dog Jack used to sit in that cart every time we went shopping.

-It became our little routine, and it shows how naturally Venice adapts to everyday life with animals.
+It became part of our routine — a simple, everyday moment that shows how naturally Venice adapts to life with dogs.

 🚰 Water Access & Safety Tips